IBM-Blockchain/ansible-collection/docs/source/installation.rst

         pip install ansible

-**Hyperledger Fabric v1.4.3+ binaries**
+**Hyperledger Fabric v2.2.1+ binaries**

-    This Ansible collection requires use of the binaries from Hyperledger Fabric v1.4.3 or later to interact with the peers and ordering services in your Hyperledger Fabric networks.
+    This Ansible collection requires use of the binaries from Hyperledger Fabric v2.2.1 or later to interact with the peers and ordering services in your Hyperledger Fabric networks.
 These binaries include ``configtxlator`` and ``peer``.

-    You can install these binaries by following the Hyperledger Fabric documentation: https://hyperledger-fabric.readthedocs.io/en/release-1.4/install.html
+    You can install these binaries by following the Hyperledger Fabric documentation: https://hyperledger-fabric.readthedocs.io/en/release-2.2/install.html

     These binaries must be on the ``PATH`` of the system that will be used to run your Ansible Playbooks.
 You can check that the binaries are installed correctly by running:

     ::

         peer version

+    Note that the Hyperledger Fabric v2.x binaries can still be used to manage Hyperledger Fabric v1.4 networks.
+If you find that you must use Hyperledger Fabric v1.4 binaries, then you must use the binaries from Hyperledger Fabric v1.4.3 or later.

 **Hyperledger Fabric SDK for Python v0.8.1+**